Netflix blames content slate for rare subscriber growth miss

-A weak slate of Netflix content releases, not competition from other services, was likely to blame for a shortfall in subscriber growth that sent the streaming giant’s shares plunging in after-hours trading on Tuesday, according to company executives.
+A weak slate of Netflix content releases, not competition from other services, was likely to blame for a shortfall in subscriber growth, as a result, shares are down about 10 percent in pre-market trading on Thursday.

 Continue Reading Below